Automatically link your test automation results to test cases in your Testmo repository with the Testmo automation linking tool.

 --output testmo-linking-report.logWhat gets written to the file:

-- Progress updates for each test processed
+- Debug-level detail for every test processed (regardless of

-- Performance metrics and timing information
+- Performance timing per phase

 Example: Use in CI/CD pipeline